cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 {% note info Suggested Use %}
 - Use for the vast majority of tests
-- Mix and match, typically have one true end to end test, and then stub the rest
+- Mix and match, typically have one true end-to-end test, and then stub the rest
 - Perfect for JSON APIs
 {% endnote %}